 I-Ching specialises in international arbitration and cross border dispute and risk management, particularly in the mining, energy and resources and commodity industries, as well as infrastructure / construction industries.
 She is a Fellow of the Chartered Institute of Arbitrators, is listed on the panel of Chinese Arbitration Association, the Chongqing Arbitration Commission, the Ulaanbaatar Chamber of Commerce, and on the reserve panel of SIAC.

 I-Ching also has vast experience in corporate governance, regulatory and compliance, especially in the financial services sectors.

 Cecilia has been providing legal services for numerous high-value construction projects located all around the world.
 Her main areas of practice include construction law, construction related dispute resolutions and infrastructure project finance.

 Chun Pin works in the Beijing Construction Advisory and Disputes team, covering overseas construction projects and ventures involving primarily Chinese State-owned Enterprises and their counterparts abroad.

-Qing is dual qualified in China and England and Wales, and is a Member of the Chartered Institute of Arbitrators.
-She specialises in international arbitration, with a focus on dealing with cross-border disputes arising from energy and infrastructure sectors.
+Qing is dual qualified in China and England and Wales, specialising in international arbitration, with a focus on dealing with cross-border disputes arising from energy and infrastructure sectors.